imanpalsingh/pg-faker/ReadMe.md

 - `options`: Additional options for the parser

   - `skip`: This property defines which table to either exclude from being masked or from being written to the output.
 This option accepts either 'mask' or 'output'

     - `mask`

       ```js
       options: {
         skip: {
-            blogs: 'mask'
+          blogs: 'mask';
         }
       }
       ```

       will make sure that the dumped sql doesn't have data masked for blogs table.
 This will override any other masking rules specified for this table.

     - `output`

       ```js
       options: {
         skip: {
-              users: 'output'
+          users: 'output';
         }
       }
       ```

       will make sure that the dumped sql doesn't have any queries related to users table.
 This will override any other masking rules specified for this table.

 ## TroubleShooting

 Please refer and raise the issues on [github](https://github.com/imanpalsingh/pg-faker/issues).

 ## Why?